 Interest in Nixie tube clocks has gained momentum in recent years with modern designs paired with new old stock (NOS) tubes from the ex Soviet block or Mullard – Philips nearer home.
 You may be interested in the history of the first Nixie digital clocks or at least the first available in the United Kingdom back in the nineteen sixties…

-Darang Ltd manufactured digital systems including logic modules, timers and clocks in the nineteen sixties.
+Darang Ltd, manufactured digital systems including logic modules, timers and clocks in the 1960s.
 Their factory was based in Hackbridge in England not far from Mullard’s vacuum tube and transistor factory in Mitcham, Surrey.

 Darang Black Perspex Nixie Clock